lse-ds105/ds105a-project-data-dabblers/README.md

 ## USAGE

-*Provide instructions and examples for use.
-Include screenshots as needed.*
-To reproduce the code and visualisations in the website:
+To reproduce the code and visualisations in the website run...
-    Run 'stock_price_scraping.ipynb' in the scraping folder
+1. 'stock_price_scraping.ipynb' in the scraping folder
-    Run 'timeline.ipynb' in the visualisations folder
+2. 'timeline.ipynb' in the visualisations folder
-    Run 'interactive_plot.ipynb' in the visualisations folder
+3. 'interactive_plot.ipynb' in the visualisations folder
-    Run 'lda_visualisation.ipynb' in the visualisations folder
+4. 'lda_visualisation.ipynb' in the visualisations folder
-    Run 'wordcloud_visualisation.ipynb' in the visualisations folder
+5. 'wordcloud_visualisation.ipynb' in the visualisations folder

 ## DATA